The HomeGrown Herbalist Blog

 Nov 23rd & Dec.
 5th

-As you can see, the wound has, within the space of two months healed almost completely.
-Juno is also walking on her healing pelves.
+As you can see, the wound has, within the space of a couple of months, healed completely.
+Juno is also walking on her healing pelvis.
 This sort of wound healing is very typical of the healing power of the body when helped along a bit with God's wonderful weeds!

 Dr. Patrick Jones